 This is one of my greatest pains about qualitative diversity: how many questions do I need to ask to assure I met diversity standards?
 If one person answers uniquely any one of those questions do I then have diversity?
 If no, how many unique questions does it take to achieve diversity?
 [How many of those questions are legal to ask?]

 While qualitative diversity or quota-driven diversity goals too often compel organization’s diversity missions, I wonder the benefit gained when there is no environment to contribute divergent thoughts.

 Diversity training should focus less on acculturating people to accept the qualitative diversity aspects of others, but instead encourage the acceptance to cognitively, diverse contributions.

 An environment that encourages and supports a variety of perspectives, that truly celebrates uniqueness of thought, will assure robust thinking.
 It is this thinking, this cognitive diversity, that teams and organizations can maximize to increase profits.

 In the absence of cognitive diversity an environment of group-think and consensus forces conformity and manufactured consent.
-Not only is group-think uncreative, group-think in a knowledge economy is dangerous to your organization’s health.
-If your organization is to survive and prosper your continuing challenge is to overcome group-think.
+Not only is group-think uncreative, group-think in a knowledge economy, is dangerous to your organization health.
+If your organization is to survive and prosper your continuing challenge is to overcome group-think and welcome information.